Mon - Fri: 9 am - 12 pm

 Mentees will receive an individual e-mail containing the name and the contact of his/her mentor together with the Start-Up Package for participants (containing the Advisory hours), after which they can start approaching their mentors from 1st of July 2019 via e-mail.
 By the time the mentors will be contacted by mentees, they will already have received the Mentee Application Form from each person who will be advised by them during the two weeks summer school and possibly after the program.

 Suggestion: feel free to introduce yourself to the mentor, ask for resources (links, videos, bibliography), subjects to think about before you arrive in Rijeka or just get to know each other.

 2 THE MENTORING PROCESS.

-During the two weeks summer school, students will be able to meet their mentors and schedule the mentoring sessions which will take place during the Advisory hours (to be found in the Start-Up Package sent to the participants who received the Acceptance letter to Unicult2020).
+During the summer school, students will be able to meet their mentors and schedule the mentoring sessions which will take place during the Advisory hours (to be found in the Start-Up Package sent to the participants who received the Acceptance letter to Unicult2020).

 3. AFTER MATCHING AND THE END OF UNICULT2020.

 We cannot guarantee a long-term mentoring relationship.
 It is all about your attitude and initiative.
 Go through this experience wisely and with enthusiasm.
 Engage, be curios and take notes.
 Speak out loud and respect each other’s opinion.
 Ask your mentor if he/she is willing to keep in touch with you after Unicult2020 ends.